-To measure time between two points on a waveform, use the following procedure:
+To measure time between two points on a waveform, use the following procedure.

-- Preset instrument controls and obtain a baseline trace. - Apply the signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - Adjust the A TRIGGER LEVEL control to obtain a stable display. - Set the A SEC/DIV switch to display one complete period of the waveform.
-Ensure that the SEC/DIV Variable control is in the CAL detent.
+- 1. Preset instrument controls and obtain a baseline trace. - 2.
+Apply the signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used.

-- 5. Position the display to place the time-measurement points on the center horizontal graticule line (see Figure 4-5). - 6.
-Measure the Horizontal distance between the timemeasurement points. - 7.
+- 3. Adjust the TRIGGER LEVEL control to obtain a stable display. - 4.
+Set the SEC/DIV switch to display one complete period of the waveform.
+Ensure that the SEC/DIV Variable control is in the CAL detent. - 5.
+Position the display to place the time-measurement points on the center horizontal graticule line (see Figure 4-5). - - 7.
 Calculate time duration using the following formula: